Skip to Main Content

 Sponsored by the U.S. Department of Justice, the National Criminal Justice Reference Service (NCJRS) is a federally funded resource offering reports, journals, statistics, and other information on subjects relating to criminology, criminal justice, substance abuse, corrections, police, and crime victims.

-Westlaw Criminal Law page (Westlaw password required)
+Westlaw Criminal Law (Westlaw password required)

 Web Resources